4 Easy DIY Garden Soil Tests to Do Now

 To Perform the Test

-From different areas of your garden beds, collect one cup of soil in two separate containers with one-half cup of soil in each.
+From different areas of your garden beds, collect one cup of soil in two separate containers, with one-half cup of soil in each.
 Make sure the containers do not have drainage holes.

 Alkaline pH Level 7-8: Add one-half cup of vinegar to the soil and monitor for a fizzy reaction.
-If your soil fizzes, it is likely alkaline and has a pH level between 7 to 8.
+If your soil fizzes, it is likely alkaline and has a pH level between 7 and 8.

 Acidic pH Level 5-6: If the soil has no reaction, add distilled water and one-half cup of baking soda to the other container of soil.
-It the soil has a fizzing reaction, it is likely acidic with a pH level between 5 to 6.
+If the soil has a fizzing reaction, it is likely acidic with a pH level between 5 to 6.

 Balanced Soil: If the soil does not react to either of these tests, it is most likely fine.